LegitDongo/professor-ivy/README.md

 6. `cleanableChannelsIds` - for the channelclean module, these channels will be cleanable when you type in `!clean`
     * NOTE: You can only delete messages newer than 14 days
 7. `forcedChannelId` - Channel id to report changes in game update forced status
+8. `tradetags` - roles allowed to behave as a tag for trading

 ## Run
 `node ivy.js`